 - APPLICANT BUSINESS EXPERIENCE- Does the applicant have experience in the business that is proposed in the application?
 If the applicant doesn’t have experience, has the applicant demonstrated in the application that they have the capacity to endure a business start-up and make sustainable business decisions?

 - FINANCIAL PROJECTIONS- Are the cash flow projections convincing and understandable?
 For established businesses, have the most current financials been provided and explained?

 - OPERATIONS- Are the operational aspects (partners, suppliers, production costs, key resources, and pricing structure) of the business identified in the application?

 - MARKETING PLAN- What are the products and services that the value proposition is built around?
 Who is the target market and customer segment?
 How do the target market and the value proposition match?

 - MATCH QUALITY- Is the match business or farm machinery, equipment, furniture, or fixtures?
 Is the match land/buildings, inventory, accounts receivable, or other assets dedicated to the business?
 What is the market value, unpaid balance and depreciated cost of these items?
-If using a business vehicle as match, equity must be documented.
-For example, if the vehicle has a Kelly Blue Book value of $18,000 and the applicant has an unpaid balance of $12,000, the in-kind match of the vehicle is $6,000.
+If using a vehicle as match, equity must be documented.
+For example, if a business vehicle has a Kelly Blue Book value of $18,000 and the applicant has an unpaid balance of $12,000, then the in-kind match of the vehicle is $6,000.

 - FINANCIAL NEED- The fund is designed to assist the new business start-up and or the growing small business that demonstrates a financial need in their application.